middyjs/middy/websites/middy.js.org/src/routes/docs/runners/ecs-batch/+page.md

 The runner pulls records from the event source, builds the same batch event shape Lambda would deliver, invokes your handler with `(event, context)`, then uses the response (`{ batchItemFailures: [...] }`) to acknowledge successful records natively (`DeleteMessageBatch` for SQS, `commitOffsetsIfNecessary` for Kafka, `channel.ack` for RabbitMQ, etc.).
 Stream sources (Kinesis, DynamoDB Streams) advance their iterator implicitly — checkpointing is your handler's responsibility.

-By default the runner forks one `node:cluster` worker per CPU core (`availableParallelism()`), restarts crashed workers, and on `SIGTERM` aborts in-flight polls, lets the in-flight handler invocation finish, then exits within `gracefulShutdownMs`.
+By default the runner forks one `node:cluster` worker per CPU core (`availableParallelism()`) and replaces a worker that exits.
+Replacements are delayed with exponential backoff (1 s, doubling to a 30 s cap, reset after 60 s without a worker exit) so a worker that dies on startup cannot crash-loop.
+On `SIGTERM` the primary forwards the signal to every worker, stops replacing them, and exits once the last one is gone with the highest exit code any worker reported during that drain (a worker that crashed and was replaced earlier does not count); each worker aborts in-flight polls, lets the in-flight handler invocation finish, then exits within `gracefulShutdownMs`.
 This makes Fargate Spot reclamation (2-minute SIGTERM warning) safe by default.

 ## Install